How to Use Curves to Color Correct Photos in Lightroom Classic

 In your photo post-production workflow, it can help to think of color adjustments in two categories: color correction and color adjustments.

 Color correction is all about altering a photo so that the colors accurately reflect their appearance in the real world, using the tools in Lightroom to create a “neutral” version of the image.
-Color adjustments, however, are largely about remembering your subjective experience—what you saw and felt in the you took the —and figuring out how to get the image file to express that sight-feelings memory (even if the colors don’t match reality).
+Color adjustments, however, are largely about remembering your subjective experience—what you saw and felt in the moment you took the picture—and figuring out how to get the image to express that sight-feelings memory (even if the colors don’t match reality).

 We do corrections first, so that when you get to the more creative adjustment phase, you have the best possible image to work from and can clearly evaluate what needs doing.
-Without correcting your images, it’s hard to know what to change to make them match your vision, so time spent getting your corrections dialed in will save a lot more time later in the post-production process.
+Without correcting your images, it’s hard to know what to change to make them match your vision, so spent getting your corrections dialed in will save a lot more time later in the post-production process.

 Color Tools